I Always Wanted to Say That

-- In Gargoyles: David Xanatos joyfully yells, "It's alive!
-Aliiive!" then turns to Demona, grinning, and says the trope name, when he participates in creating the reanimated cyborg character Coldstone.
+- In Gargoyles: During the reanimation of the cyborg Coldstone, David Xanatos joyfully yells, "It's alive!
+Aliiive!" then turns to Demona with a huge grin and says the trope name.
 Which is really quite understandable, considering that the preceding scene was just one hunchbacked assistant short of a Frankenstein reenactment.

 - In Ed, Edd n Eddy: